 If you go digital, copy the template into a notes app.
 Create a recurring reminder at your check-in time.
 Keep it simple enough that you’ll do it when you’re tired and don’t feel like it, because those entries are often the most informative.

-The Peak Anxiety Section Is the Most Important
+The Peak Anxiety Section Is the One That Earns Its Keep

 If you only fill in one section, fill in the evening review.
-Specifically: when did anxiety peak, and what was happening before it?
-That’s the core of trigger identification.
-Everything else adds context, but those two data points are where your pattern lives.
+Specifically: when did anxiety peak, and what was happening in the 30 minutes before it?
+That window is the core of trigger identification and it is also what a CBT-trained therapist will ask you about first.
+Everything else adds context.
+Those two data points are where your pattern lives.

 Do the Weekly Review